Getting started

 Both experiences are optimized for mobile, but the Field App offers the best mobile experience of Felt maps.
 We generally recommend downloading the app for Felt maps on mobile.

-For Enterprise customers, Felt offers enhanced functionality for desktop and Field App:
+For Enterprise customers, Felt offers enhanced functionality for desktop and mobile:

 • Photo capture for comments